Abuoblie/projectJava/README.md

                       }
                   To compile you code, open the explorer menu -> project java -> run -> Hello World

+         # Creating Your First Project in eclipse

+              After you’ve started Eclipse, you can make a new project as follows:
+              1. From the File menu, select New, and then select Project.
+The New Project window appears.
+              2. In the New Project window, double-click Java Project.
+The New Java Project window appears
+              3. Type HelloWorld in the “Project name” field.
+              4. Click Finish.

+          # Creating the Application in eclipse
+               1. Right-click the project in the Eclipse Package Explorer, choose New, and then choose Class.
+The New Java Class window will pop up
+               2. check the generate comment box and then click finish and your ready to go.

 ## presentation
      ### explainig the code and structue
      ### explaining the basics